lgamedev/Liam-RPGM-Scripts/README.md

   * Fixed an issue relating to the "It also just does the MP and max MP changes in a "better" way now" from v1.1

   v1.1.3 Changelog:
-  * Fixed an issue where gun misfiring was causing a crash.
+  * Fixed an issue where gun misfiring was causing a crash

   v1.1.4 Changelog:
   * Added discord and github link